 Below is a table showing the average Maine Coon size.

-Please note that these figures can vary substantially, and are very much dependent upon your cats genetics, and their specific diet plan.
+Please note that these figures can vary substantially, and are very much dependent upon your cat’s genetics, health, and specific diet plan:

 Biggest Maine Coon Record